frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 * Learned how to use the `Shaft` and `Vent` Featurescripts
 * Learned how to use the `Replicate` tool

 Again, it should be noted that Stage 1B is a very basic introduction to modeling power transmissions and some details were glossed over.
 It is recommended to visit the [Design Fundamentals](/design-fundamentals/) power transmissions pages after completing stage 1 to gain a deeper understanding.
+Practice is key - the only way to get better is to model more.

 In stage 1C, you will begin to learn the basic workflow for robot modeling.
 This is the final step before being able to design a full mechanism!